PreK - 8th Grade

 Homeschooling in Georgia

-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Georgia.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Georgia.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

-My family belongs to a local support group where we get together and have play dates, go on field trips, do special events/parties for holidays, etc. This is strictly for support and play and is not a co-op, although there are some great co-ops in the area.
-I find a lot of information online, from sites like:
+Homeschool families often belong to local support groups, where they get together and have play dates, go on field trips, do special events/parties for holidays, etc. Some groups are strictly for support and play and are not 'co-ops,' while others are more geared toward educational cooperation.
+You can find information on co-ops and support groups online from from sites like:

 Fortunate to be Homeschooling in Georgia

 Homeschooling in Georgia is quite comfortable.
-I find that I am able to provide a wonderful homeschooling environment for my children without having to stress myself out over a great number of legal concerns.
-When I hear about legal struggles in other states, and I research the more stringent requirements that some other states have for their homeschoolers, I feel very fortunate to be in Georgia.
+Many parents find that they are able to provide a wonderful homeschooling environment for their children without stressing over a great number of legal concerns.

-Georgia does not require for parents (or "teaching parent" as they refer to you) to have an educational degree.
+Georgia does not require parents (or "the teaching parent," as they say) to have an educational degree.
 You do have to have a High School Diploma or GED.
 You can also obtain a private tutor for your children, provided that the tutor has a High School Degree or GED.
 In Georgia, the compulsory attendance ages are 6-16 years old.
-Some additional requirements by law are:

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.